European Public Prosecutor's Office: Prospects for the future

 So far, the limited mission of the EPPO is to investigate, prosecute and bring to judgement, before national courts, persons suspected of offences affecting the financial interests of the Union.
-The so-called ‘PIF Directive’ sets out what those offences are.
-But the mission of EPPO may also be extended in the future to cover other serious cross-border crimes.
+The so-called 'PIF Directive' sets out what those offences are.
+However the mission of EPPO may also be extended in the future to cover other serious cross-border crimes.

 The functions of EPPO are carried out by European delegated prosecutors in the participating member states who have the same powers as national public prosecutors in addition to the powers conferred on them by Union law.
-For instance, the European delegated prosecutor can issue an EAW or request that a competent national judicial authority issues an EAW.
+For instance, the European delegated prosecutor can issue an EAW or request that a competent national judicial authority issue an EAW.

+Budget and enlargement

+In light of the acceleration of the disbursement of the EU recovery plan funds as well as the potential upcoming enlargement of EPPO to Poland and Sweden, in February 2024, EPPO formally asked for a €7.8 million increase of its 2024 budget, to reach a total of €79.7 million.